-To do this, you should follow the steps below, as well as avoiding straightening your hair too frequently.
+To do this, you should follow the steps below, as well as avoid straightening your hair too frequently.

-There are many ways that you can protect your hair from heat damage and avoid unhealthy looking hair.
+There are many ways that you can protect your hair from heat damage and avoid your hair turning frizzy after straightening.

-To avoid the dreaded ‘poofy’ and frizzy look after you have straightened your hair, you should follow these key steps:
+To avoid the dreaded ‘poofy’ look after you have straightened your hair, you should follow these key steps:

 When using shampoo alone you might notice that your hair lacks moisture and becomes dull, dry, and poofy as a result of this.